ScottyLabs/wdw/index.md

   - Workshops are largely independent of each other: you can attend as many or as few as you'd like.

-Make sure to check out the [deployment][deployment] workshop on the last day.
-In this session, we'll teach you how to put what you've made on the open web __for free__, so that anyone can see it.
+After participating in these workshops, you might want to show your friends the cool things that you built.
+If you are interested in publishing your website, you should check out one of our previous talks about [deployment][deployment].
+The deployment resources will walk you through how to host your website online __for free__!

 ## Schedule